1780 – Design for Theatre, Trinity College Dublin

 Design for eastern side of Parliament Square in Trinity College Dublin.
 Never constructed, some years later during the 1850s,

-Leading from College Green to O’Connell street and named after John Fane, tenth Earl of Westmoreland and Lord Lieutenant 1790-94.
+Leading from College Green to O’Connell Bridge and named after John Fane, tenth Earl of Westmoreland and Lord Lieutenant 1790-94.
 One of the last streets to be laid out by the Wide Streets Commissioners,

 Unbuilt plan by the Wide Streets Commissioners for a new ceremonial entrance to the Lower Yard of Dublin Castle and street to the “round church”